Basic Land Surveying: 5 Key Facts You Need to Know for Success

 - Planning: Define objectives and review any existing records or maps.

-- Fieldwork: Conduct on-site measurements using the appropriate equipment.
+- Fieldwork: Conduct on-site measurements using appropriate equipment.

-- Data Analysis: Process the collected data, ensuring accuracy and consistency.
+- Data Analysis: Process collected data for accuracy and consistency.

 - Reporting: Present findings in the form of maps, charts, or reports.